Kostecki/Console-LED-Trigger/README.md

 ### WiFi Setup

-- On first boot or if no WiFi is saved, the ESP32 starts an **Access Point** named `Console-LEDs-AP`.
+- On first boot or if no WiFi is saved, the ESP32 starts an **Access Point** named `Console-LED-AP`.
 - Connect to that network from your phone/laptop.
 - A captive portal will appear.
 Enter your WiFi credentials.
 - The ESP32 will save the SSID and password for future use.